redpesk-common/afb-libcontroller/docs/controllerConfig.md

 You may overload the config search path with environment variables

-* **CONTROL_CONFIG_PATH**: change default reserch path for configuration.
+* **CONTROL_CONFIG_PATH**: change default search path for configuration.
 You may provide multiple directories separated by ':'.
 * **CONTROL_LUA_PATH**: same as CONTROL_CONFIG_PATH but for Lua script files.

 Example: to load a config named '(prefix-)myconfig-test.json' do